Anand4405/Image-Denoising-Autoencoder/README.md

 # Image-Denoising-Autoencoder
 ## Dataset:
 MNIST dataset used for training a model.
-MNIST contains 60000 training exhamples and 10000 testing exhamples.
+MNIST contains 60000 training examples and 10000 testing examples.

 ## Architecture Of Model